-Burgher has no qualms about advertising herself, either; in fact, her Twitter and Instagram are filled with pornographic content as proof of her wares, something that Burgher started early on during her ascent to 1 million YouTube subscribers.
+Burgher has no qualms about advertising herself, either; in fact, her Twitter and Instagram are filled with content as proof of her wares, something that Burgher started early on during her ascent to 1 million YouTube subscribers.

-Burgher was most recently in the news for “exposing” CoD pro FaZe Pamaj for having a threesome with a married woman - an accusation that the gamer appeared to admit in a hilarious Twitter response.
+Burgher was most recently in the news for “exposing” CoD pro FaZe Pamaj for having a intercourse with a married woman – an accusation that the gamer appeared to admit in a hilarious Twitter response.